Educating students to become the innovative biomedical scientists of the future.

 The SBP graduate program prepares students for careers in basic and translational research through a unique curriculum of focused, multi-disciplinary instruction.
 Our curriculum is highly personalized and tailored to a student’s research focus.
 In the first two years, students complete five core courses, six focused tutorials, and at least one elective course, as well as numerous written and oral reports.
 This curriculum is designed to complement the extensive practical laboratory training under the supervision of expert faculty.

 Students in the Graduate School of Biological Sciences receive an annual stipend.
 The stipend for the 2018-19 academic year is $33,000/year.
 Students have access to the same medical, dental and vision insurance plans as the faculty and staff with reasonable premiums.
 Additionally, students are allocated up to $500 annually for allowable educational support purchases such as expenses for scientific meeting travel, computer hardware or software, etc.

-The application for Fall 2018 will open on September 1, 2022 and will close on December 5th at 11:59 pm pacific time.
-Admitted students will begin the program in early September 2018.
+The application for Fall 2019 opened on September 1, 2022 and will close on December 5th at 11:59 pm pacific time.
+Admitted students will begin the program in early September 2019.

 Applicants should contact prospective faculty mentors in advance of applying as faculty interest is required to be invited to interview and to be accepted into the program.
 All applications are reviewed by the Admissions Committee and the Graduate School considers both domestic and international applications.
 Our in-person Interview Day is scheduled for Friday, February 22 and all interviews will be completed by February 22.

 Application prerequisites & documentation